-The "dihedral\cosine" function is classified under the dihedral directive with function type 1 in the .sif file (Listing 6.3 line 3).
-The arguments are of the form $(\phi_0, \epsilon_d, \text{mult})$ .
-As introduced earlier, the special character "?" tells the program to calculate the native value from the PDB structure file.
-In this case we ask the program to calculate the dihedral angle for all dihedral interactions that involve the bType combination \-\-\.
+Declaring dihedral potentials is handled in a manner that is similar to bond and angles, through there is one important difference.
+That is, in addition to matching the bTypes, the central bond must have the same value for the energyGroup.
+As an example, we will show the "dihedral\cosine" function in listing 6.9, where this function is classified under the dihedral directive with function type 1 in the .sif file (Listing 6.3).
+The arguments for this function are of the form ( $\phi_0, \epsilon_d$ , mult) (see Tab.
+6.2).
+As introduced earlier, the special character "?" tells SMOG 2 to calculate the native value from the PDB structure file.
+In this example, we tell SMOG 2 to calculate the dihedral angle for all dihedral interactions that involve the bType combination \\\-\\\, where the central two atoms are connected by a bond with an energyGroup of "bb\n".
 By using the "?" argument, along with a multiplicity factor (third argument), we tell the program to multiply all the $\phi_0$ values by the multiplicity factor.
 More generally, one may provide any function for the angle calculation.
 For example, if you were to use (?\2-1), the angle would be evaluated as: native angle, times 2 and minus 1.

-$$F_D(\phi) = (1 - \cos(\phi - \phi_0)) + 0.5(1 - \cos(3(\phi - \phi_0))) \tag{6.8}$$
+$$F_D(\phi) = (1 - \cos(\phi - \phi_0)) + 0.5(1 - \cos(3(\phi - \phi_0)))$$ (6.8)

 Equation 6.8 shown above is the dihedral interaction function used in the all-atom model.
-The code Listing 6.9 shows how to define assign $F_D(\phi)$ to all dihedrals in a system.
+The code Listing 6.9 shows how to assign $F_D(\phi)$ to all dihedrals of energyGroup "bb\n" in a system.